 Do you own a property in Massachusetts and want to get solar panels installed on it, but are worried about huge expenses?
 If so, you should know that there are several financial incentives available in the state currently, making 2019 the right year for you to go solar.

 Like most other states today, Massachusetts encourages its residents to make the switch to solar energy and has been offering tax credits, incentives, loan programs, and exemptions for this purpose.
-According to data from the first quarter of 2019, the state has invested $6,515.05 million for solar projects and has enough installed power for 428,380 homes.

 Federal Solar Tax Credit

 The Federal Solar Tax Credit is one of the biggest solar incentives available in 2020.
 This income tax credit (ITC) entitles property owners to a 26 percent reduction in the cost of a solar energy system.
 For instance, purchasing and installing a qualifying solar project worth $20,000 will give you $6,000 back as a credit on your federal income taxes.
 The ITC will decline to 22 percent after 2022, and phase out completely after 2023.